k21971/CrecelleHack/doc/variantfixes.md

   - Ported from dNetHack.
 Differences are as follows:
     - Pointy hats do not contain a candle.
     - Pointy hats grant a point of luck when worn by gnomish players.

+## Objects
+- New wand appearances: meat and leek.
+- Eating a wand of death is instantly fatal.

 # 1.3